 - PERSONAL RESPONSIBILITY - It is incumbent upon us as educators to instill in our students that, as much as the teachers have a responsibility to present information in interesting, informative, and innovative ways, students also have the personal responsibility to make sure that they have mastered the requisite information to satisfy the goals and objectives of the Project.
 Student engagement, ownership, and interest in the successful completion of the Project engenders personal responsibility.
 Ultimately, one of our most critical functions as educators is to inculcate this sense of personal responsibility in our students.

-Hallmark 5: COMMUNITY PARTNERSHIPS - Community Partners are the heart of Project Based Learning.
+Hallmark 5: COMMUNITY PARTNERSHIPS - Community Partners are the heart of Project Based and 21st century teaching and learning.
 Having real-world professionals and others in the community work with our students to help address real-world problems present powerful opportunities for students to get involved and engaged as citizens and leaders while achieving and retaining, curricular and standards-based proficiencies.
 Community Partners also model good citizenship/leadership and provide opportunities for taking class trips that are fun and demonstrate real-world learning skills.

 Hallmark 6: MASTERY OF CURRICULUM/HIGHER ORDER THINKING SKILLS - The primary rationale to employ Project Based Learning is, in fact, as a tool for student achievement, both academically and socially.
 A project's success is ultimately determined by whether the project-based activities are connected to grade appropriate curriculum and state standards and more importantly, whether these connections enable students to achieve mastery across a range of academic disciplines.
 We have seen that when students work within the Project Based methodology they own their educational processes, are engaged in a project's activities, work cooperatively to achieve success, and see citizenship modeled by the Community Partners, then mastery of curriculum becomes more likely.